emmanuelalesna/adventure-boy-front/README.md

 # Adventure Boy: Heroes & Monsters
+Adventure Boy: Heroes & Monsters is a .NET full-stack web application I helped create during my time at Revature.
+We were tasked with creating a full-stack application that uses at least one external API; here we used the [Scryfall API](https://scryfall.com/docs/api).

 ## Overview

-Adventure Boy: Heroes & Monsters is a .NET fullstack web application that leverages the Scryfall API.
-After making an account, players fight different enemies while gaining new and more powerful equipment and spells as they progress through the game.
-Information about player accounts and their progress is stored on an Azure hosted SQL Server database.

-## Adventure Boy: Heros & Monsters has fun and exciting features such as:
-- Create an account!
-- Log into your account!
-- Experience the thrill of entering the incorrect password or incorrect username!
-## Once logged in, players of Adventure Boy: Heroes & Monsters can:
-- Adventure through five exciting levels based on beautiful Magic the Gathering card art
-- Fight five monsters, also based on beautiful Magic the Gathering card art
-- Swing your sword, cast a spell, or block
-- Pick up new items as you defeat more and more enemies
-- Experience the satisfaction of victory by reading a line of text on the screen
-- Experience the disappointment of defeat by reading a much longer paragraph describing your demise
-- Log out
+My group members were big fans of Dungeons and Dragons and Magic the Gathering (MtG), so we decided to create our take on a simple dungeon crawler.

+You start by making an account or logging into an existing one.
+From there, you are taken to the game screen, where you face an enemy equipped with a weapon and a spell.
+You can take one of three actions, and hopefully, you choose the correct course that allows you to defeat every monster in the gauntlet.
+After finishing, you can log out and log back into wherever you were, as your progress is saved in the database.

+Adventure Boy is also hosted on Azure and can be found [here](https://ashy-forest-0cdf9410f.6.azurestaticapps.net).

+The corresponding respository for the back-end can be found [here](https://github.com/emmanuelalesna/adventure-boy-back).

 ## Technologies
+The front-end uses primarily HTML/CSS and JavaScript to structure the web pages and program their functionality.

-The backend of Adventure Boy uses SQL Server to store data, .NET and ASP.NET to program API access, Entity Framework using code-first migrations to export models into the database, and xUnit to test.
+The back-end uses SQL Server to store data, .NET and ASP.NET to program API access, Entity Framework using code-first migrations to export models into the database, and xUnit to test.

-The frontend uses primarily HTML/CSS and JavaScript to structure the web pages and program their functionality.
+Since finishing and presenting this project, I've taken it upon myself to continue developing it, incorporating the knowledge I've gained since.
+To start, I made varied changes across the entire application, but the biggest changes were implementing Vite to build and host this application on Azure, and converting all JavaScript files to TypeScript.
+In the future, I hope to migrate the entire front-end to a framework like React and more fully flesh out the feature set.

 ## Features
 Users start by either creating a new account or logging into a previous account.
 New accounts will start at level 1, while logging into an existing account will resume the player's progress.